knative/eventing/docs/delivery/README.md

 ### Dead Letter Sink

 Channels are responsible for forwarding received events to subscribers.
-When they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.
-It could be a channel but it does not have to.
+When they fail to do so, they are responsible for sending the failing events to an **dead letter sink**, potentially one per subscriber.

 Similarly Event Sources are responsible for sending events to a sink and when they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.

+The dead letter sink can be a channel but it does not have to.

 ### Dead-Letter Channel

-Knative Channel implementations may leverage existing platform native error handling support they might provide, like a a [_Dead Letter Channel_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html), to forward failed events from their _Dead Letter Channel_ to the configured error sink.
+Knative Channel implementations may leverage existing platform native error handling support they might provide, like [_Dead Letter Channel_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/DeadLetterChannel.html), to forward failed events from their _Dead Letter Channel_ to the configured error sink(s).

 ### Retry